input-output-hk/marlowe-agda/src/Marlowe/Language.lagda.md

 ## Parameterized by Party

 ```
-module PartyParam (Party : Set) where
+module Entities-Parameterized-by-Party {Party : Set} where
 ```

 ### AccountId